-We love nothing more than a deep delve into TV shows and Firefly Lane—which we're still clearly obsessed with—is certainly no exception.
+We love nothing more than a deep delve into TV shows and Firefly Lane—which we're still obsessed with—is certainly no exception.
+But what happened in the Firefly Lane ending?

-However, at the end of season one, we're shown a jump in time where Kate and her daughter Marah attend her father's funeral and she and Tully are estranged.
+However, at the end of season one, we're shown a jump in time where Kate and her daughter Marah attend her father's funeral, but she and Tully are estranged.
 We're not shown what has happened between the two but one thing is clear—Kate has been betrayed by Tully in a major way.

 So naturally, the question on everyone's lips was what did Tully do to Kate?
 And did Kate's husband Johnny survive the explosion in Iraq?
 We.
 Need.
 Answers.